What is Federal Work-Study?

 Once your employment paperwork is complete, your supervisor will contact you with your start date of employment.
 Some departments require criminal background checks on FWS student employees.

-- Business and Computer Science - Student Help
+Business and Computer Science

-- Child Development Center - Teacher's Aide
+- CDC - Teacher's Aide

 FWS students work an average of 17 hours per week during the fall and spring semesters.
 Students may be employed for no more than 26 hours per week during a semester and no more than 40 hours per week between semesters.
 The number of hours may change depending on the needs of the department.
 Summer FWS hours are based on funding availability.